Images of student crowds raise questions in Georgia schools

 Georgia's largest school district, Gwinnett County, said Tuesday it hopes to make a phased return to face-to-face instruction after an all-remote start to classes.
 All students seeking in-person classes could be welcome by Sept.
 8, in what Superintendent Alvin Wilbanks wrote is a “best case” scenario.

-Newly confirmed cases remain high, but have trended down over the last week, as has the share of tests coming back positive.
+Newly confirmed cases remain high, but have trended down over the last week, as has the share of positive tests.
 Both could indicate the current outbreak in Georgia has peaked.
 The number of people with COVID-19 in Georgia hospitals hit all time highs last week, but have fallen slightly.

-Deaths are a trailing indicator after weeks of illness.
+Paulding County Superintendent Brian Ottot, in an email sent Tuesday, said pictures were accurate, but said the district is following state guidelines and that students need longer than a few minutes in the hall to catch the virus from others.

+Ottot wrote that class changes are “a challenge" and that "it is an area where we are continuing to work on in this new environment to find practicable ways to further limit students from congregating,” He added that “There is no question that the photo does not look good.”

+Ottot defended the district's decision not to require masks, writing that “Wearing a mask is a personal choice and there is no practical way to enforce a mandate to wear them.”

+At least one North Paulding football player tested positive for coronavirus in recent days, among hundreds of Georgia athletes confirmed with infections.

-Cherokee County school district spokesperson Barbara Jacoby said the pictures weren't a sanctioned activity and district officials only became aware when the photos were posted on social media.
-She didn't say why faculty or staff members weren't present or didn't break up the groups.
-An Instagram account associated with Sequoyah High School shared the picture with a caption “Welcome Back!!!" but the picture was later removed.
+Cherokee County school district spokesperson Barbara Jacoby said the pictures weren't a sanctioned activity and officials only became aware when the photos were posted on social media.
+She didn't say why staff members weren't present or didn't break up groups.
+An Instagram account associated with Sequoyah High School shared the picture, writing “Welcome Back!!!" but the picture was later removed.

-“As with every first day of school, students and parents took ‘first day’ photos before school started outside of the schools — some of the photos were of students with masks on, and some were of students not wearing masks,” Jacoby wrote in an email to the The Associated Press.
+“As with every first day of school, students and parents took ‘first day’ photos before school started outside of the schools — some of the photos were of students with masks on, and some were of students not wearing masks,” Jacoby wrote in an email.

 Jacoby wrote that the district continues to “strongly encourage and recommend that all students social distance and, when they cannot, that they wear masks inside the school and on buses.”